Do the Right Thing: Plot

-That night, Buggin' Out, Radio Raheem, and Smiley march into Sal's and demand that Sal change the Wall of Fame.
-Sal demands that Radio Raheem turn his boombox off, but he refuses.
-Buggin' Out calls Sal and his sons "Guinea bastards" and threatens to shutter the pizzeria until they change the Wall of Fame.
-An angered Sal calls Buggin' Out a "nigger" and destroys Raheem's boombox with a bat.
-Raheem attacks Sal, igniting a fight that spills out into the street and attracts a crowd.
-While Raheem is strangling Sal, the police arrive, including Officer Long and Ponte from earlier in the movie, who break up the fight, and apprehend Raheem and Buggin' Out.
-As the officers attempt to restrain an enraged Raheem, suddenly Long throws Raheem in a chokehold with his nightstick.
-Despite the pleas of his partner Ponte and onlookers to stop, Long instead tightens his chokehold on Raheem, killing him.
-Realizing their error, the officers place his body in the back of a police car and drive off.
+That night, Buggin' Out and Raheem march into Sal's and demand that the Wall of Fame include Black celebrities.
+Sal demands that Raheem turn his boombox off, but he refuses.
+Buggin' Out badmouths Sal and threatens to shutter the pizzeria for good.
+Finally, Sal snaps and smashes Raheem's boombox with a baseball bat.
+Enraged, Raheem attacks Sal.
+A fight ensues that spills out into the street, attracting a crowd.
+The police arrive, including Long and Ponte, who break up the fight and apprehend Raheem and Buggin' Out.
+As the officers attempt to restrain Raheem, Long begins choking him with his nightstick.
+Though Ponte and the onlookers plead for him to stop, Long tightens his choke-hold on Raheem, killing him.
+Attempting to save face, the duo place his body in the back of a police car and drive off.